 Eligibility

-To be eligible for social security disability benefits, you must have been unable to work a full-time job for 12 months because of a medical condition, or you must expect to be unable to work for 12 months.
+To be eligible for Social Security disability benefits, you must have been unable to work a full-time job for 12 months because of a medical condition, or you must expect to be unable to work for 12 months.
 If possible, we recommend waiting 12 months after your disability prevented you from working to apply for disability benefits because you are much more likely to win.

 What is the difference between Social Security Disability (SSDI) and SSI?

-- Social Security Disability is available to individuals who accumulated enough work credits.
+- Social Security Disability is available to individuals who have accumulated enough work credits.
 Generally speaking, you need 40 work credits with 20 of those credits earned in the last 10 years and ending with the year you became disabled.
 If you have worked 5 out of the last 10 years, you likely have enough work credits to qualify for disability benefits, however, there are exceptions.

 - Supplemental Security Income is a strictly need-based program and is available to disabled individuals who have never worked, who are making under the income limit for SSI, or have not earned enough work credits.